KDE/kitinerary-workbench/README.md

 panel allows to inspect the result of the various extractor and post-processing stages.

-To test an extractor, specify the input data on the source tab of the input panel, either by opening a file (via the file open dialgo, or e.g. by dnd-ing an email attachment on to the file input line), or by entering textual source data directly in the text field.
+To test an extractor, specify the input data on the source tab of the input panel, either by opening a file (via the file open dialog, or e.g. by dnd-ing an email attachment on to the file input line), or by entering textual source data directly in the text field.
 If not detected automatically, you also need to set the right input data type (plain text, HTML, PDF, Apple Wallet passes, IATA boarding pass codes, UIC 918.3 train ticket codes, etc).